yursha/howtos/errors.md

 # Art of logging
-- **Wrap interpolated textual values into single quotes**.
+- **Wrap with single quotes dynamic variables in error messages**.
-- **Respect log levels** sot that you can easily adjust log verbosity in development and production environments and grep out only important messages easily.
+- **Respect log levels** to be able to adjust log verbosity in different environments and filter log messages by level.
 - Log files are **append-only**.
 Be sure to log only what is really helpful during debugging as log files can grow and take a lot of disk space.
 There should be an **archiving policy** for log files.
 In production environment its  helpful to print 'INFO', 'WARN' and 'ERROR' level messages only to save **disk space**.
 Their should be a separate **build profile** for development and production environments.

 # Art of writing easy to debug software
-- Loudly **crash on error** if recovery is not meaningful.
+- Crash if recovery is not meaningful.
+- Assert user (or external API input) is valid
-- Assert valid input for program and API (defensive programming)
+- Assert internal API input is valid (defensive programming)
 - **Log all errors** with as much information (including stack trace) as possible.
 - In a multithreaded application **make number of threads configurable from the command line**.
-So during debug time you will be able to set `-Dthreads=1` and enjoy serial single-thread logging.
+So during debug time you will be able to set `-Dthreads=1` and enjoy serial logging.

 # Art of debugging
-- Look for recent source code changes which might have introduced a bug in a version control system.
+- Look for recent source code changes which might have introduced a bug in a version control system. (git bisect)
 - isolate (divide and conquer)

 ## Java